Recent Grantee Impact Stories

 “The grant from Open Your Heart allowed Ruth’s House to replace doors on our third floor, both main doors leading outside, and the entry corridor door, improving the safety and security for the women and children at Ruth’s House.
 We now have doors that are functional, with panic bars to create a “one action” step in case of a fire, and efficient.
 We are truly grateful to be able to provide safety, security, and peace of mind to our residents because of the grant from Open Your Heart.”

 Open Your Heart awarded Safe Haven Shelter for Battered Women with a $3,000 grant to purchase backpacks, school supplies, clothing/shoes and other necessary educational items to allow our shelter’s students equally participate with their peers.
-One Safe Haven staff member highlights the impact that Open Your Heart’s Education Grant made on their organization and the individuals that they serve, stating:
+Two Safe Haven staff members highlight the impact that Open Your Heart’s Education Grant made on their organization and the individuals that they serve, stating:

 Open Your Heart awarded Servants of Shelter with a $3,500 grant to help purchase a new water heater, supplies, and hotel stays for guests.
 One Servants of Shelter staff member highlights the impact that Open Your Heart’s Hunger and Homeless grant has had on their organization and the individuals that they serve, stating: